 Rivers and their plumes and deltas (Fig. 1a).
 There may be opportunities to study natural river chemistries and their associated plume and sediment dynamics in regions with defined, sustained inputs to the marine system.
 Rivers deliver most of the alkalinity to the ocean, and dedicated surveys of these plumes across a variety of river compositions and plume geometries will provide critical information for large-scale alkalinity enhancement deployments.
-Deltaic environments may be useful to study the impact of particle loading and sediment-water interactions on the production and removal of alkalinity (Wurgaft et al., 2021).
-We note that the TA:DIC of rivers is often very close to 1, such that alkalinity is often assumed to take the form of bicarbonate (Guo et al., 2012, Mu et al., 2023).
-Thus, riverine systems deliver DIC and TA in roughly equal amounts, limiting the utility of rivers as natural analogs for OAE processes with TA:DIC significantly different than unity.
-Alkalinity concentrations also vary between river systems due to the mineral composition of the drainage basin (e.g., high in the Mississippi and low in the Amazon), and as a function of discharge rates.
-These variations can be used as comparisons or counterfactuals for natural analog studies.
+Deltaic environments may be useful to study the impact of particle loading and sediment-water interactions.

+Glacial fjords and runoff into the marine system (Fig. 1b).
+The delivery, settling, and reaction of glacial flour in semienclosed or restricted basins could be useful for mineral dissolution/precipitation, particle dynamics, and plume evolution.